 Change the paragraphs in 10.37a.2.1 as follows:

 “In case when a decentralized clustering enabled AP or PCP operating on a 1.08 GHz channel still experiences poor channel conditions after performing all the actions in an attempt to mitigate any interference, it may broadcast one or more Cluster Probe elements using the DMG Beacon frame or Probe Request frame to detect the presence of a cluster actively on the 2.16 GHz common channel during its NPs, SPs or CBAPs.
-In addition to transmitting Cluster Probe elements included in the DMG Beacon frames on the 2.16 GHz common channel during NPs, the AP or PCP operating on a 1.08 GHz channel may reserve multiple SPs during DTI to transmit Cluster Probe elements included in Probe Request frames on the 2.16 GHz common channel.”
+In addition to transmitting Cluster Probe elements included in the DMG Beacon frames on the 2.16 GHz common channel during NPs, the AP or PCP operating on a 1.08 GHz channel may reserve multiple SPs during DTI and switch to the 2.16 GHz channel during the SPs to transmit Cluster Probe elements included in Probe Request frames on the 2.16 GHz common channel.”

-“If the decentralized clustering enabled AP or PCP does not receive any Probe Response frame from an S-AP or S-PCP during in the whole DTI, it may reschedule multiple SPs whose positions are adjusted stochastically in the following DTI.”
+“If the decentralized clustering enabled AP or PCP on the 1.08 GHz channel does not receive any Probe Response frame from an S-AP or S-PCP during the reserved SPs on the 2.16 GHz channel in the whole DTI, it may reschedule multiple SPs whose positions are adjusted stochastically in the following DTI.”

 Change the first paragraph in 9.4.2.179 (Cluster Probe element) as follows:

 “The Cluster Probe element is used to probe the presence of a CDMG AP or PCP cluster operating on the common 2.16 GHz channel by the CDMG AP or PCP operating on a 1.08 GHz channel.
-The Cluster Probe element contains timing information for the CDMG S-AP or S-PCP to transmit Probe Response frame for the Cluster Probe element.
-This element defines a sequence of SPs that are scheduled in DTI or next NP by both the cluster probe requesting AP or PCP and responder AP or PCP for receiving and transmitting the response frames.
 This element can be included in DMG Beacon frame, Announce frame and the Probe Request frame.
 The Cluster Probe element is shown in Figure 9-587l (Cluster Probe element format).”

 Change the paragraphs in 10.37a.2.1 as follows:

-“The S-AP or S-PCP that is operating on the 2.16 GHz common channel and receives a Cluster Probe ele-ment shall respond with one or more Probe Response frames including an Extended Cluster Report element in each SP scheduled according to the Cluster Probe element, in order to indicate its presence.
+“The S-AP or S-PCP that is operating on the 2.16 GHz common channel and receives a Cluster Probe ele-ment shall respond with one or more Probe Response frames including an Extended Cluster Report element in each SP scheduled according to the Cluster Probe element, in order to indicate its presence by including the cluster synchronization and control information of the S-AP or S-PCP in the Extended Cluster Report element.
+The Cluster Probe element contains timing information for the CDMG S-AP or S-PCP operating on the 2.16 GHz channel to transmit Probe Response frame for the Cluster Probe element.
+This element defines a sequence of SPs that are scheduled in DTI or next NP by both the cluster probe requesting AP or PCP and responder AP or PCP for receiving and transmitting the response frames.
+The multiple SPs are reserved corresponding to the SPs during which the Cluster Probe elements are transmitted.

-After receiving a Probe Response frame from an S-AP or S-PCP, during at least one of the reserved SPs in DTI, the decentralized clustering enabled AP or PCP operating on 1.08 GHz channel may switch to the 2.16 GHz common channel, in an attempt to discover an empty Beacon SP and transmit DMG Beacon frames during the empty Beacon SP, to become a member AP or member PCP of this cluster following the procedures described in 10.37.2.1 (Decentralized AP or PCP cluster formation).”
+After receiving a Probe Response frame from an S-AP or S-PCP operating on the 2.16 GHz common channel, during at least one of the reserved SPs in DTI, the decentralized clustering enabled AP or PCP operating on 1.08 GHz channel may switch to the 2.16 GHz common channel by using the cluster synchronization and control information in the Extended Cluster Report element in the Probe Response frame of the S-AP or S-PCP operating on the 2.16 GHz channel, in an attempt to discover an empty Beacon SP and transmit DMG Beacon frames during the empty Beacon SP if there exists an empty Beacon SP, to become a member AP or member PCP of this cluster following the procedures described in 10.37.2.1 (Decentralized AP or PCP cluster formation).”